ilcheung/SI-106/SI Problem set 10-Airport data.md

 # to remind yourself of the steps to go through when dealing with APIs
 # and making requests for data, and Problem Set 6 and Hackpad exercises
 # can remind you of how to deal with nested data.
+# HINT: the flickrREST function will be very helpful for the rest of the question
 ###
 flickr_key = "" # paste your flickr key here